wchang17/js-dc-5/final-project/readme.md

   - __Clean And Readable Code__.
 The instructor should be able to read and follow your code easily.
 Maintain clean and readable code including: consistent indentation, code commenting and use of proper and consistent naming conventions.

-  - __Object Oriented and/or Functional__.
-Implement function closures, keep code modular, maintain a separation of concerns, only put code on the global scope when absolutely necessary.
+  - __Object Oriented__.
+Use functions, keep code modular, maintain a separation of concerns, only put code on the global scope when absolutely necessary.

 ---

 ### Necessary Deliverables

-* A **production ready web application**, SPA, hosted live on the web.
+* A **production ready web application** hosted live on the web.
 * A  **new git repository hosted on Github** where codebase is maintained.
 * A 5-10 minute **presentation** including 3 technical hurdles, 2 new things you learned, Q&A.